peterhj/cacti/README.md

 ### Tradeoffs and Limitations

-As this is an early release of `cacti`, there are a number of known limitations due to tradeoffs made in prioritizing what to implement first.
+As this is a pre-release of `cacti`, there are a number of known limitations due to tradeoffs made in prioritizing what to implement first.
 Given finite development resources, maintaining the design priorities listed earlier took precedence over significant extensions